 This historic town is located about 200 kilometres from Hyderabad.
 It is home to various archaeological sites, including a mud fortification wall covering 100 acres, where many amazing Buddhist artefacts have been found.
 The town is also known for its many historic Hindu temples which attract devotees from around the country, especially during the festivals of Dusshera and Vijayadashami.

 Distance from Hyderabad: 200 km

 Located at a distance of 212 km from Hyderabad, Gulbarga is also in the state of Karnataka.
-Once controlled by the Nizams, much like Hyderabad, it is just 4 to 5 hour away.
+Once controlled by the Nizams, much like Hyderabad, it is just 4 to 5 hours away.
 There are many amazing ancient Islamic buildings to see here.
-Among them, are the Gulbarga fort and the Jumma Masjid and the tomb of the Sufi saint Khaja Bande Nawaz.
+Among them, are the Gulbarga Fort and the Jumma Masjid and the tomb of the Sufi saint Khaja Bande Nawaz.
 You can also visit the Chandrampalli Dam and the Basaveshwara temple.

 Distance from Hyderabad: 212 km

 The beautiful town of Srisailam is located 213 km from Hyderabad.
 It is filled with various Hindu temples, including the Bhramaramba Devi Temple and the Ishta Kameshwari Temple.
-You can also visit the nearby Srisailam Dam, Nallamala Forest, and the Akkamahadevi Caves, which can be reached by either bot or a rope bridge.
+You can also visit the nearby Srisailam Dam, Nallamala Forest, and the Akkamahadevi Caves, which can be reached by either boat or a rope bridge.

 Distance from Hyderabad: 213 km